1. Home

 My electric bill is $290/mo

-When you look at your electric bill, you see a total of kilowatt-hours, or kWh, often in the range of 700-1,200 kWh.
-The average American home uses about 900 kWh a month, as of 2022 according to the U.S. Energy Information Administration.
-This figure is the electric company totaling the energy used by everything in your house for the month.
+When you look at your electric bill, you see your energy consumption over the billing period given in kilowatt-hours, or kWh.
+The average American home used 863 kWh each month in 2023, according to the U.S. Energy Information Administration.
+This figure includes electricity homes draw from the grid.
+Solar homes, which consume at least some of the electricity their solar panels generate, may buy less from the grid than the total they use.
 Your consumption in kWh is multiplied by your electric rate to calculate how much you owe each month.

 If you’re looking to reduce that amount, it’s important to think about the watts or kilowatts different systems or appliances use, often called a watt rating.
 It’s also important to think about the duration and frequency of how you use them.

-For instance, a coffee maker and a space heater both run at about 1kW.
-You might use the coffeemaker a few minutes at a time, a few times a day—depending on your need for coffee.
-So the 1kW capacity of the coffee maker isn’t usually adding a full kWh to your monthly bill.
-If you run the space heater for two hours, a more likely scenario, it’s adding 2 kWh to your bill in one shot.
+For instance, a coffee maker and a space heater both run on about one kW.
+You might use the coffeemaker a few minutes at a time, a few times a day — depending on your need for coffee.
+So the one kW capacity of the coffee maker may not add a full kWh to your monthly bill.
+If you run the space heater for two hours, a more likely scenario, it will add two kWhs to your bill in one shot.

 HVAC systems use more than half of home’s annual energy consumption in the U.S, 52% in 2020 according to the U.S. Energy Information Administration.
-Heaters and AC units are major energy hogs and run for long stretches of time, especially for, say, home heating in a Michigan January or the AC in Florida, well, year-around.
+Heaters and AC units are major energy hogs and run for long stretches of time, especially for, say, home heating in a Michigan January or the AC in Florida during the summer.

-If you’re interested in ways you can reduce your energy consumption at home, and maybe save some money in the process, Palmetto’s solar savings calculator is one easy place to start.
-You can also reach out to a solar advisor or read more about energy efficiency.
+If you’re interested in ways you can reduce your energy consumption at home, and maybe save some money in the process, get a free solar quote from Palmetto today.

 What’s the difference between a kilowatt and kilowatt-hour?

 A kilowatt is a measurement of power.
-A kilowatt-hour is a measurement of energy equal to one kilowatt being generated, transferred, or consumed per over hour.
-If an appliance runs at 1,000 watts, or 1 kW, it can consume 1kWh in an hour.
-If it runs for a half-hour, it will consume 0.5 kWh and add that to your electric bill.
+A kilowatt-hour is a measurement of energy equal to one kilowatt being generated, transferred, or consumed over an hour.
+If an appliance runs at 1,000 watts, or one kW, it can consume one kWh in an hour.
+If it runs for a half-hour, it will consume 0.5 kWh.

 How are solar panel systems sized?